awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 In some cases, the DB snapshot might not be in the AWS Region where you want to locate your data\.
 If so, use the Amazon RDS console to copy the DB snapshot to that AWS Region\.
 For information about copying a DB snapshot, see [Copying a DB snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html)\.

+You can migrate Amazon RDS PostgreSQL snapshots that are compatible with the Aurora PostgreSQL versions available in the given AWS Region\.
+For example, a snapshot from an RDS PostgreSQL 11\.1 DB instance can be migrated to Aurora PostgreSQL version 11\.4, 11\.7, 11\.8, or 11\.9 in the US West \(N\.
+California\) Region\.
+An RDS PostreSQL 10\.11 snapshot can be migrated to Aurora PostgreSQL 10\.11, 10\.12, 10\.13, and 10\.14\.
+In other words, the RDS PostgreSQL snapshot must use the same or a lower minor version as the Aurora PostgreSQL\.

 When you migrate the DB snapshot by using the console, the console takes the actions necessary to create both the DB cluster and the primary instance\.

 You can also choose for your new Aurora PostgreSQL DB cluster to be encrypted at rest by using an AWS Key Management Service \(AWS KMS\) customer master key \(CMK\)\.
 This option is available only for unencrypted DB snapshots\.